 Day 4: Halong Bay – Hanoi

 Wake up with the sunrise and admire the bay at first light.
 Take a small tender boat to visit Surprise Cave the largest in the bay and so called because you really are surprised on entering!
 The cave is filled with impressive limestone formations that have been illuminated for the best views.
 Cruise through the bay arriving back at the port around midday.
-Drive back to Hanoi arriving late afternoon, just in time for a sunset drink.
+Drive back to Hanoi arriving late in the afternoon.

 Fly to the former imperial city of Hue and explore the elaborate tombs belonging to past emperors.
 Nestled against the banks of the Perfume River, Hue has had an interesting history.
 See the mausoleum of the former emperor Minh Mang situated in a tranquil setting of gardens and lakes and walk around the Imperial Citadel the seat of power for the Nguyen dynasty.

 Take a cruise down the romantically named Perfume River and let your mind wander to the empires of the past.
 Then drive about two and a half hours along the Hai Van Pass, the most scenic stretch of coastal road in all of Vietnam!
 The scenic route climbs over the ‘Pass of Ocean Clouds’ before dropping down to the photogenic fishing village of Lang Co.
 Arrive into the UNESCO Heritage Town of Hoi An late in the afternoon.